gabrielweyer/azure-functions-telemetry/docs/DEMO.md

 Navigate to <http://localhost:7074/health> (Custom in-process `v4`) in your favourite browser.
 The Health request is discarded by the `HealthRequestFilter` which is configured by the application setting `ApplicationInsights:HealthCheckFunctionName`.

 Navigate to <http://localhost:7075/health> (Isolated `v4`) in your favourite browser.
 The Health request is recorded in Application Insights despite having a telemetry processor attempting to discard it.
-This is because request telemetry items are emitted by the host.
+This is because request telemetry items are emitted by the host and the `HealthRequestFilter` applies to the worker.

 ## HttpExceptionThrowingFunction